AriFordsham/GHCWiki/testing-patches.md

 # Validating Patches

 We have a strict policy for validating patches before pushing them.
-First make sure you read either [how to fix a bug](working-conventions/fixing-bugs) or [WorkingConventions/AddingFeatures](working-conventions/adding-features), and the page about [how to add a test to the testsuite](building/running-tests/adding).
+First make sure you read either [How to fix a bug](working-conventions/fixing-bugs) or [How to add a feature](working-conventions/adding-features), and the page about [How to add a test](building/running-tests/adding).

 ## How to validate patches

-There are three ways to validate your patches:
+There are three ways to validate your patches.

 ### Phabricator